This popular beach resort in the Land of Smiles is out to charm, with something for everyone; here’s the best of Pattaya tourism.

 Some five minutes away on the intersection of Nernplubwan Road and Sukhumvit Road, is a pushcart stall, which serves what locals call the “best Pad Thai in Pattaya.”
 Pad Thai, a staple in Thai restaurant menus, is rice noodles stir-fried in a light tamarind-based sauce with eggs and beansprouts.
 What sets this Pad Thai apart from the others is the addition of pork slices and deep-fried pork skin so crispy it crackles.
 The rice noodles are also chewier and springier.
 A queue forms instantly just as they turn on the lights for business.
 On good days, they would sell out by 9 p.m, sometimes clocking more than 200 plates a night.

 Since there is always room for dessert, we stop by for a round of mango and glutinous rice.
 J.Noi is one of two stalls along Central Pattaya Road selling this sticky sweet goodness topped with coconut milk.
-With hundreds of ripened mangoes neatly displayed in rows and a whiff of enticing aroma, it is hard to miss.
+With hundreds of ripened mangoes neatly displayed in rows and a whiff of the enticing aroma, it is hard to miss.

 A Fruit Safari